-Payson R. Stevens has had two parallel tracks in his professional career: in the field of science/science communication and in art and design.
-He was President and Creative Director of InterNetwork Inc. (1979-99) and well as InterNetwork Media Inc. (1993-2004), both award-winning science/consulting groups with clients in government, industry, and academia.
-Originally trained in molecular biology at the City University of New York and in oceanography at the University of California, Scripps Institution of Oceanography, Stevens also studied at the Arts Students League and the School of Visual Arts in New York City.
-He has been involved with traditional and new media as an artist, designer, writer, and filmmaker for 40 years.
-His technical expertise played a key role in protecting the offshore environment of Southern California from oil development (Lease Sale 48, 1978) and the Tirthan River Valley watershed from hydroelectric dams in the Ecozone of the Great Himalayan National Park (Himachal Pradesh, India, 2006).
+Payson R. Stevens has had two parallel tracks in his professional career: one in the field of science/science communication; the other in art and design.
+He was President and Creative Director of InterNetwork, Inc. (INI/1979-99) and InterNetwork Media Inc. (1993-2004), both award-winning science/consulting groups with clients in government, industry, and academia.
+Originally trained in molecular biology at the City University of New York and in biological oceanography at the Scripps Institution of Oceanography, Stevens also studied at the Arts Students League and the School of Visual Arts in New York City.
+He has been involved with traditional and new media as an artist, designer, writer, and filmmaker for almost 50 years.
+Work can be seen on www.energylandscapes.com

-Since 2000, he has advised on environmental, sustainable livelihood and ecotourism issues for the Great Himalayan National Park .greathimalayannationalpark.com).
-Stevens is a founding member and Board Advisor of My Himachal (www.myhimachal.org), a US non-profit an Indian NGO.
-Formed in 2006, it is dedicated to uplift the lives of rural Himachal Pradesh villagers and protect the environment.
-Stevens received the Hands Across the Border Award from Project Concern International in 2008 and 2010 for work in India.
+From 2000-14, he advised on environmental, sustainable livelihood, and ecotourism issues for the Great Himalayan National Park and spearheaded its successful UNESCO Inscription as a World Heritage Site (June 2014) through Friends of GHNP (co-founded in 2000, www.greathimalayannationalpark.com).
+Stevens was a founding member and Board Advisor of My Himachal, a US non-profit from 2006-11.
+Since 2000 he has worked, on the ground, guiding projects dedicated to improving rural Himachal Pradesh villager’s lives and protecting the environment.
+His work received Project Concern International’s Hands Across the Border Award in 2008 and 2010.

-Concomitant with his science/communication work, he has continued to do fine art in both traditional and computer-generated formats since 1970.
-From 1966-68 he was a member of the acclaimed Bread & Puppet street theater group in New York City.
-His electrographic art was in many group shows in the 1970s and was published in the first book on this art form, Copy Art (Marek Publishers, 1978).
-His computer art was exhibited and featured on the SIGGRAPH 83 Art Show Poster and other group shows.
-It was published in the book, Computer Images: State of the Art (Stewart, Tabori, and Chang, 1983) and is found in corporate and private collections.
-His artwork focuses on energy flow in the natural world, resulting from extensive time spent in Nature, including California Mountains and deserts, Baja Mexico, the Southwest, Alaska, Antarctica, and the Indian Himalayas.
-Artwork is abstract/semi-abstract and also reflects visualizing aspects of his meditative practice.
-Subject matter of works on paper is figurative and representational.
-Stevens' artwork and Himalayan life has been profiled on Indian National TV (2008).
+Concomitant with his science/communication work, Stevens continues to do fine art in traditional, digital video, and computer-generated formats since 1970.
+From 1966-68 he was a member of the acclaimed Bread & Puppet street theater group (New York City).
+Electrographic art was in group shows in the 1970s and artbooks.
+Computer art was featured as poster for SIGGRAPH 83 Art Show and is found in corporate and private collections.
+Work focuses on energy flow in the natural world, resulting from extensive time in Nature, including California mountains and deserts, Baja Mexico, the Southwest, Alaska, Antarctica, and the Indian Himalayas (trekking over 1,500 km in GHNP).